Shahabks/myspokenlanguageid/README.md

 								probability degree: [sv:85.72%, it:14.28%]  #the second guess the language could be: Swedish

-Myspokenlanguagedetection was developed by MYOLUTIONS Lab in Japan.
-It is part of New Generation of Voice Recognition and Acoustic & Language modelling Project in MYSOLUTIONS Lab.
-That is planned to enrich the functionality of Myspokenlanguage by adding more advanced functions.

                                                         Development

 Myspokenlanguagedetection was developed by MYOLUTIONS Lab in Japan.
-It is part of New Generation of Voice Recognition and Acoustic & Language modelling Project in MYSOLUTIONS Lab.
+It is part of New Generation of Voice Recognition and Acoustic & Language modeling Project in MYSOLUTIONS Lab.
 That is planned to enrich the functionality of Myspokenlanguagedetection by adding more advanced functions.